Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 **The COCO Object Detection Challenge** : evaluates detection using 12 metrics where:

 - mAP (interchangeably referred to in the competition by AP) is the principal metric for evaluation in the competition, where AP is averaged over all 10 thresholds and all 80 COCO dataset categories.
 This denoted by *AP@[.5 : .95]* or *AP@[.50: .05: .95]* incrementing with .05.
-Hence, a higher AP score according to the COCO evaluation protocol is indicative of detected objects being perfectly localized by the bounding boxes.
+Hence, a higher AP score according to the COCO evaluation protocol indicates that detected objects are perfectly localized by the bounding boxes.
 <br />

 - Additionally, COCO individually evaluates on AP at 0.5 and 0.75 IoU thresholds, this is denoted by *AP@.50* or *AP$$^{IOU=0.50}$$* and *AP@.75* or *AP$$^{IOU=0.75}$$* respectively.
 <br />

-- Since COCO dataset contains small object more than large ones, the performance is evaluated on AP in  distinct object dimensions where:
+- Since COCO dataset contains small objects more than large ones, the performance is evaluated on AP in  distinct object dimensions where:
     - AP $$^{small} $$ for small objects of area less than 32 $$^2 $$.
     - AP $$^{medium} $$ for medium object of area  32 $$^2 $$ < area <  96 $$^2 $$.
     - Finally, AP $$^{large} $$ for large objects with area greater than 96 $$^2 $$.